Beche History, Family Crest & Coats of Arms

 Early History of the Beche family

-Another 267 words (19 lines of text) are included under the topic Early Beche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beche research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beche History in all our PDF Extended History products and printed products wherever possible.

 Beche Spelling Variations